 The National Prescription Drug Utilization Information System (NPDUIS) is a research initiative established by federal, provincial, and territorial Ministers of Health in September 2001.
-Its purpose is to provide policy makers and public drug plan managers with critical analyses of price, utilization and cost trends so that Canada’s health care system has more comprehensive and accurate information on how prescription drugs are being used and on sources of cost pressures.
+It provides decision makers with critical information and intelligence on price, utilization, and cost trends so that Canada’s healthcare system has more comprehensive and accurate information on how medicines are used and on sources of cost pressures.

 The NPDUIS Research Agenda reflects the current analytical priorities identified by the NPDUIS Advisory Committee.
-The following reports are anticipated for completion and publication in 2015-16 and 2016-17:
+In 2020-21 and 2021-2022, NPDUIS plans to publish the results of a number of analyses as annual publications, report series, and chartbooks.